five manual coffee grinders next to each other

 Over the last year or so, I have received several emails and comments on Instagram and YouTube from readers who have purchased the J after reading my review, and they all agree that it’s an epic hand grinder.

 1Zpresso J looks terrific, and it grinds swiftly and consistently.
-It’s my top pick among all hand grinders due to its amazing value proposition.
+It was once my top pick among all hand grinders due to its amazing value proposition.
+Today, the market has changed and there are other more attractive options.
+However, the J is still a timeless workhorse despite being more of a midranger in this era where external adjustment and magnetic catch cups is common.

 For more info, see my full review of 1Zpresso J.